Confirmation: Repetition of the sacrament or rite

 The Catholic Church sees confirmation as one of the three sacraments that no one can receive more than once (see sacramental character).
 It recognizes as already confirmed those who enter the Catholic Church after receiving the sacrament, even as babies, in the churches of Eastern Christianity, but it confers the sacrament (in its view, for the first and only time) on those who enter the Catholic Church after being confirmed in Protestant churches, seeing these churches as lacking properly ordained ministers.

 In the Lutheran Churches, those individuals who received the sacrament of baptism according to the Trinitarian formula in a non-Lutheran church are confirmed as Lutherans, ordinarily during the Easter Vigil—the first liturgy of Eastertide.
 The rite of confirmation is preceded by a period of catechetical instruction.

 In the Anglican Communion, a person who was previously confirmed in another denomination by a bishop or priest recognized as validly ordained is "received" rather than confirmed again.
 Some dioceses of the Protestant Episcopal Church in the United States of America recognize non-episcopal Confirmations as well and these individuals are received into the Anglican Communion rather than re-confirmed.
 In other dioceses, confirmations of those Christian denominations are recognized if they have a valid apostolic succession in the eyes of the Anglican Communion (e.g. Evangelical Lutheran Church in America, Catholic Church, etc.).

-Eastern Orthodox churches occasionally practise what is seen by other Christians as "re-Chrismation", in that they usually chrismate/confirm – and sometimes rebaptize – a convert, even one previously confirmed in other churches.
+Eastern Orthodox churches occasionally practise "Chrismation", whereby they usually chrismate/confirm – and sometimes rebaptize – a convert who was previously a non-Orthodox christian (Catholic or Protestant), even if one was previously confirmed/baptized in other churches.
 The justification is that the new Chrismation (or baptism) is the only valid one, the earlier one being administered outside of the Church and hence being little more than a symbol.
 The Eastern Orthodox will also chrismate an apostate from the Orthodox Church who repents and re-enters communion.
 According to some interpretations, the Eastern churches therefore view confirmation/Chrismation as a repeatable sacrament.
 According to others, the rite is understood as "part of a process of reconciliation, rather than as a reiteration of post-baptismal chrismation".